proyecto-eden-3-esferas/proyecto-eden-3-esferas.github.io/POR-HACER.md

 # Lista de tareas por hacer (seguida de secciones sobre procedimientos informáticos de gestión de este sitio)

+[ ]
+<h2>Getting Database File Information</h2>
+<p>The primary means by which to obtain logical database information, such as table names, DDL statements, and so on, is using the <var>sqlite_master</var> view, which provides detailed information about all objects contained in a given database.</p>
+<p>If you want information on the physical database structure, you can use a tool called SQLite Analyzer, which can be downloaded in binary form from the SQLite website( and is found in my current installation from standard reporsitories).</p>
+<p>SQLite Analyzer provides detailed technical information about the on-disk structure of a SQLite database.
+This information includes a detailed breakdown of database, table, and index statistics for individual objects and in aggregate.
+It provides everything from database properties such as page size, number of tables, indexes, file size, and average page density (utilization) to detailed descriptions of individual database objects.</p>
+<p>Following the report is a detailed list of definitions explaining all terms used within the report.
+A partial output of sqlite_analyzer is as follows:</p>
+<pre>fuzzy@linux:/tmp$ sqlite3_analyzer test.db</pre>

 [ ] escribir *obsolescencia.html*
 - por cambio de normas (insuperable)
 - programada           (insuperable)